3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 For example, if the specification says that a certain value is sampled from the image’s R channel, but the referenced image is only monochromatic, then the greyscale channel is interpreted as the R color channel.
 Similarly, color values sampled from a monochromatic image are interpreted as if all R, G, B color channels shared the same greyscale value.
 If there is no alpha channel present in the image, the highest possible value `2^bitdepth-1` MUST be used.

 The \<image3d>-element defines a voxel grid of values (e.g. RGB, grey-Alpha, grey) values distributed in a cuboid ({0,1,...,rowcount-1] x {0,1,...,columncount-1] x [0,1,...,sheetcount-1]).
 The left-front-bottom corner of this grid corresponds to the (0,0,0)-UVW coordinate when this 3D Image is being sampled, whereas the right-back-top corner corresponds to the (1,1,1) UVW-coordinate.
 Each \<image3dsheet> corresponds to one PNG-file in the package.
 Figure 2-1 a) illustrates a voxel grid with `rowcount=3`, `columncount=4` and `sheetcount=2` voxels.
 Voxel coordinates are indicated as bold black triple, the UVW-coordinate values as red triples.
 Figure 2-1b) illustrates the voxel coordinates and the UVW-values throughout the first \<image3dsheet>, Figure 2-1 c) illustrates these quantities throughout the second \<image3dsheet>.
-A voxelcoordinate triple `(i,j,k)` corresponds to voxel with rowindex `i`, columnindex `j` and sheetindex `k`.
+A voxel coordinate triple `(i,j,k)` corresponds to voxel with rowindex `i`, columnindex `j` and sheetindex `k`.

 The sampling rules for UVW values are determined by the filter-rule, see the filter attribute and the behaviour for UVW-values outside the unit-cube are determines by the tilestyle attribues [of the Channel from Image3D XML structure](#chapter-3-channel-from-3d-image), respectively.

-_Figure 2-1: Voxel coordinates and UVW-texture space of a sample voxel grid: a) shows a voxex grid of 3x4x2 voxels. b) shows a section view of the bottom voxels, c) shows a section view of the top voxels.
+_Figure 2-1: Voxel coordinates and UVW-texture space of a sample voxel grid: a) shows a voxel grid of 3x4x2 voxels. b) shows a section view of the bottom voxels, c) shows a section view of the top voxels.
 The orange voxel at the right, front and bottom of a) has rowindex=2, columnindex=3 and sheetindex=0. d) shows the voxelcenters of this configuration._
 ![Voxel coordinates and UVW-texture space of a sample voxel grid](images/image3dcoordinates.png)

 ## 2.1.1 File Formats
-PNG images can provide acceptable compression and bitdepth for the levelset-function, color information, material mixing ratios or arbitrary property information.
+PNG images can provide acceptable compression and bit-depth for the levelset-function, color information, material mixing ratios or arbitrary property information.

 The following describes recommendations for the channel bit depth of PNG images used in this specification and is based on the nomenclature in the specification of the Portable Network Graphics (PNG, https://www.w3.org/TR/PNG) format.